Amy Lee: 1994–present: Evanescence

-Ex-Cold guitarist Terry Balsamo replaced Moody on the Fallen tour, and soon became Evanescence's permanent lead guitarist and Lee's co-writing partner.
-Lee said that after Balsamo joined, she felt they were "finally a real band, not just Ben and I and a few others thrown together".
+Lee called former Cold guitarist Terry Balsamo to replace Moody on the Fallen tour, and he soon became Evanescence's permanent lead guitarist and Lee's co-writing partner.
+She and Balsamo "clicked" and "connected on a lot of musical interests".
 During the tour, Lee wrote a song titled "The Last Song I'm Wasting on You", recording it in a bathroom on an analog recording device.
-It became a B-side on the single "Lithium" from Evanescence's second album.
-When asked if the track was about former bandmate Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
+When asked if the track was about Moody, Lee said, "If I answer that, then I'm not hiding anything anymore.
 But I just sort of answered it, didn't I?".
 She later deemed it "one of those personal, hard moments, when beauty is born out of pain".